ashfinal/vimrc-config/README.md

 | gr  | Normal | coc-references      |
 | gi  | Normal | coc-implementation  |

-You need to run `:CocInstall coc-json coc-html coc-css` or something before using LSP related functions.
+You need to run `:CocInstall coc-word coc-ultisnips coc-html coc-pyls` or something before using LSP related functions.
 See [Using coc extensions · neoclide/coc.nvim Wiki · GitHub](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions) .

 For more key bindings please refer to the plugin's manual.